Ocean View Amusement Park: Closing

 A testament to the strength of the old ride's wooden structure remains fixed in the memories of those who witnessed its demolition.
 When the time came for the filming of the movie's climax, the primary supports of the coaster were fitted with explosive charges.
-At the director's signalr, one of the wooden trains, filled with mannequins, was sent for its "last" ride down the aged track.
+At the director's signal, one of the wooden trains, filled with mannequins, was sent for its "last" ride down the aged track.
 The charges were set off, blowing the large wooden posts to smithereens, while at the same time, huge, fiery gasoline explosions were set off for visual effect.
 The coaster refused to budge.
 The crowd watching from across the street broke into spontaneous laughter and applause.
 Inspections were made, new charges were set on the secondary supports, and the scenes were re-staged.
 The charges went off, the coaster remained standing, and the crowd cheered.

 Unwilling to spend any more time or money on explosives, the movie company finally devised a way to bring down the Rocket once and for all.
 A bulldozer, off camera and fitted with cables tied to strategic points along the track, finally did what the dynamite could not, and amid the smoke and fire of one final gasoline bomb, as well as the jeers and tears from the crowd, it slowly dragged the coaster to the ground.

-Present day disposition of the park area
+Present day site

 After Ocean View Amusement Park was torn down, the area it once occupied was replaced by a residential condominium, a residential housing development and a public park and beach.

 The coordinates given above represent the approximate point where riders would board and exit The Skyrocket throughout its history, before its final demolition in 1978.
-Many of the other attractions seen in the Hollywood films, including the Salt & Pepper Shaker Ferris wheel and the much older Rocket Plane Tower, were located in the area of the now existing three-winged high-rise condominium to the immediate east of this point.
-The Shooting Gallery, the Penny Arcade, the Tunnel Of Fun boat ride and Laff in the Dark were situated in the now green areas to the north, adjacent to the boardwalk which runs along the border of the public beach.
+Many of the other attractions seen in the Hollywood films, including the Salt & Pepper Shaker Ferris wheel and the much older Rocket Plane Tower, were located in the area of the current three-winged high-rise condominium to the immediate east of this point.
+The Shooting Gallery, the Penny Arcade, the Tunnel of Fun boat ride and Laff in the Dark were situated in the green areas now to the north, adjacent to the boardwalk which runs along the border of the public beach.